X-PLUG/mPLUG-DocOwl/DocOwl1.5/README.md

 tar -zxvf val_imgs.tar.gz
 ```

-The dataset is orgnized in such format:
+The dataset is organized in such format:
 ```
 DocStruct4M
 ├── imgs